nickmiller-iit/WCRP450/analysis/clustering/Notes.md

 Ateempting to cluster and classify clusters into families using the 2020-11-18 WCR/Tribolium alignment revealed an issue.
 CYPs are classified into families on the basis of >=40% identity with another member of the family.
 This leads to a friends-of-friends situation, two protens may have <40% identity, but still be part of the same family because they both have >=40% identity with a third protein.
 This leads to a couple of related issues.
 Firstly, WCR proteins from the same CYP family may be split into > 1 cluster (although all memebers of a cluster should be from the same family.
 Secondly, an aritrary representative of a CYP family, taken from *Tribolium* will not necessarily cluster with WCR CYPs from the same family.

 As an alternative approach, tried running PRALINE with just the 85 WCR full length CYPs.
-The plan will be to cluster these, and then assign to families by blasting representatives from each cluster against UNIProt.
+The plan will be to cluster these, and then assign to families by blasting representatives from each cluster against UniProt.
 As before, took a screenshot to document setting.

 ![Praline settings](Praline20201120.png)